-CIR S.p.A. - Compagnie Industriali Riunite has its registered office in Via Ciovassino 1, Milan, Italy.
+Cofide S.p.A. has its registered office in Via Ciovassino 1, Milan, Italy.

-CIR shares have been listed on the Milan Stock Exchange since 1973 (Reuters code: CIRX.MI, Bloomberg code: CIR IM).
+Cofide shares, which have been quoted on the Milan Stock Exchange since 1985, since 2004 have been traded on the Ordinary Segment - MTA (Reuter code: COFI.MI, Bloomberg code: COF IM).

 This report for the period 1 January-31 December 2013 was approved by the Board of Directors on 6 June 2014.
-CIR S.p.A. is subject to management and coordination by Cofide - Gruppo De Benedetti S.p.A.